MarioPW/recipe-master/README.md

 # Business Logic

-* User SignIn-Login with user roles sistem. ✓
+* User SignUp-Login with user roles sistem. ✓
 * The users can create, read, update, or delete their recipes (CRUD).
-* The users can create, read, update, or delete their ingredients (CRUD).
+* The users can create, read, update, or delete their ingredients (CRUD). ✓
-* The user can access a list of all the ingredients in their recipes.
+* The user can access a list of all the ingredients in their recipes. ✓
-* The user can assign cost to each of their ingredients in diferent weight or volume units.
+* The user can assign cost to each of their ingredients in diferent weight or volume units. ✓
 * The user can save a list of products with their weight per unit.
 * The user can maintain a daily production and reduction record for each product.
 * The app can calculate: